BenNBen/FRCVLAB/PCL/README.txt

-Filter.cpp: used to covnert HSVD dataDump files from a .txt format to a pointcloud data structure, which is then cleaned with statistical filtering.
+Filter.cpp: used to convert HSVD dataDump files from a .txt format to a pointcloud data structure, which is then cleaned with statistical filtering.
 The resulting cloud is then written back to a file in the original format.

 This function takes two arguments, the first being the input file and the second being the output file.